 As part of Council's commitment to deliver the City of Adelaide Strategic Plan, services to the community and the provision of transparent information, all policy documents are reviewed as per legislative requirements or when there is no such provision a risk assessment approach is taken to guide the review timeframe.

-This Policy document will be reviewed every four years after each general election unless legislative or operational change occurs beforehand.
-The next review is required in May 2027.
+This Policy document will be reviewed every four years, within 12 months after each periodic election unless legislative or operational change occurs beforehand.
+The next review is required in 2027.

 Review history: